A GMM approach to estimate the roughness of stochastic volatility: Simulation study

 As shown in Table \ref{table:sim-parameter-estimation}, the initial values display very low variation between replications, but they are often highly biased.
 For instance, using $IV_{t}$ the starting point of $H$ increases with the true value, but as expected it is too high on average, whereas for $RV_{t}^{n}$ it is largely unaffected by the actual roughness of the model.

-As such, there is a lot of work left for the GMM procedure.
+As such, there is a lot of work left to the GMM procedure.
 We match the sample average of $RV_{t}^{n}$ with the mean of $IV_{t}$ and the $\ell$'th sample autocovariance of $RV_{t}^{n}$ with the autocovariance structure of $IV_{t}$---available based on numerical integration of \eqref{equation:iv-moment} together with \eqref{equation:fSV-covariance}---with $\ell = [0,1,2,3,5,20,50]$.
-While this choice is arbitrary, it follows \citet*{bollerslev-zhou:02a} both in terms of number of moment conditions per parameter and with its emphasis on first- and second-order moments.
-To motivate it, note that the short-term behavior of integrated variance and the impact of measurement error are described by rapid changes of autocovariances at a short time scale.
+To motivate this choice, note that the short-term behavior of integrated variance and the impact of measurement error are described by rapid changes of autocovariances at a short time scale.
 Hence, we select 0, 1, 2, 3 and 5 into the set of lags.
 Additionally, to capture the medium- to long-term persistence of volatility, we include autocovariances at large lags.
-Their variation is slower, and it suffices to select a sparser subset, so we add lags 20 and 50.\footnote{In a robustness check, and to better capture the persistence of log-variance with $H = 0.7$, we also attempted to include lag 100 and 200.
+Their variation is slower, however, and it suffices to select a sparser subset, so we add lags 20 and 50.\footnote{In a robustness check, and to better capture the persistence of log-variance with $H = 0.7$, we also attempted to include lag 100 and 200.
 However, the results did not change much.
-This is consistent with \citet*{andersen-sorensen:96a}, who note that estimation of SV models does not always improve by adding more information.} In total, this yields eight moment conditions in the objective function with four overidentifying restrictions.
+This is consistent with \citet*{andersen-sorensen:96a}, who note that estimation of SV models does not always improve by adding more information.} In total, this yields eight moment conditions with four overidentifying restrictions.